Work with a charity abroad

 - 96% would recommend ICS to others

-There is no catch.
-But ICS is not a holiday.
+There is no catch - but ICS is not a holiday.
 Your charity placement overseas is part of a long term sustainable development programme.
-You will be expected to work hard.
+You should expect to work hard.